JewishLewish/Unfold/README.md

 ``ratelimit (int)`` -> Ratelimits pixels per second.
 It's recommended below 20.

 ``sitefiles (string, relative path)`` -> This will open the index.html file and use it as it's main site for ``/``

+``sitefiles (bool)`` -> 2nd canvas that determines which areas can a user place.

+## Plans
+The following features are still in development:

+``
+Mask Feature -> Allows users can place in certain areas of a canvas

+Setup Tools -> Allows users not to manually have to install every file needed

+Built-In Terminal -> Allows users to type in certain commands

+Admin Panel(?) -> Allows admins / managers to see audit logs of servers ``